1. the capacity to recover quickly from difficulties; toughness.

 The onus falls on execs to overcome ‘analysis paralysis’ and embrace tech

 Embracing technology should be a huge part of any business’ long term future-proofing plans.
-52% of companies on the Fortune 500 since 2000 have either gone bankrupt, been acquired, or ceased to exist, all resultant from market disruption and a failure to invest meaningfully in technology.
-This doesn’t mean welcoming new tools hurriedly, uncritically and with open arms; it means diagnosing your opportunities and pain points, and defining a technological vision that can benefit your company and its stakeholders in profound ways.
+52% of companies on the Fortune 500 since 2000 have either gone bankrupt, been acquired, or ceased to exist – most of them victims of their own failure to invest meaningfully in technology in the face of market disruption.
+This doesn’t mean businesses should welcome new tools hurriedly, uncritically and with open arms; it means diagnosing your opportunities and pain points, and defining a technological vision that can benefit your company and its stakeholders in profound ways.
 True innovation comes from mindset, not hardware, to quote IMD innovation professor Bill Fischer.

 Are the majority of executives today really championing innovation as much as they could and should?
 Evidence suggests not.
 65 percent of the senior executives surveyed by McKinsey were only “somewhat,” “a little,” or “not at all” confident about the decisions they make in this area.
 Another Deloitte survey tells us that less than half of executives are confident in their own ability to lead their organisation in the digital economy.